Professor Eleanor Spaventa, Laurea (Rome University 'La Sapienza'), LL.M (Cantab), D.Phil (Oxon)

 - Spaventa, E. (2007).
 Free Movement of Persons in the European Union.
 Barriers to movement in their constitutional context.
 Alphen aan den Rijn: Kluwer.

 - Anthony Arnull, Dashwood, A., Ross, M. G. Wyatt, D. A. Spaventa, E. & Dougan, M. (2006).
 Wyatt and Dashwood's European Union Law (5th Edition).
 London: Sweet and Maxwell.

 Chapter in book

 - Spaventa, E. (2017).
 Earned Citizenship - Understanding Union Citizenship through its Scope.
 In EU Citizenship and Federalism: the Role of Rights.
-Kochenov, D. Cambridge University Press.
+Kochenov, D. Cambridge: Cambridge University Press.
+204-225.